AntonyCorbett/mixing-station-docs/docs/integrations/apis.md

 To receive value updates you'll need to subscribe first.
-A subscription describes a parameter path for which the client will receive updates in case of values changes.
+A subscription describes a parameter path for which the client will receive updates in case of value changes.
 Requesting a new subscription will also send you the initial value(s).

-Examples for value subscriptions can be found below in the [examples section](#examples).
+Examples of value subscriptions can be found below in the [examples section](#examples).

 ## OSC